cloudflare/cloudflare-docs/content/cloudflare-one/identity/idp-integration/saml-okta.md

 {{<Aside type="warning">}}

 SAML attributes are only refreshed during authentications with the Okta identity provider.
-This means the Okta group membership is not updated unless a user logs in and out of the WARP client, or logs into an Access application.
+This means the Okta group membership is not updated unless a user logs in and out of the WARP client, or logs in to an Access application.

 {{</Aside>}}